 1-1: From Rock Bottom

 Everyone has a story.
 In the chaotic, violent world of Kenshi, these stories aren't always long, and they sure as hell aren't always happy, but they aren't predictable either.
 A story could begin with anyone from lone wanderer to a pair of slaves, from a gang of six with outsized ambitions to a scavenger who stole a holy sword.
 A player can choose between 13 such beginnings.
-Our story will begin with someone Lady Luck has chewed up and not quite got around to spitting back out yet, someone who can only hope their life can't get any worse because the alternative is just too damn sad to think about.
+Our story will begin with someone Lady Luck has chewed up and not quite got around to spitting back out yet, someone who can only hope their life can't get any worse because the alternative is just too damn sad to consider.

 Rock Bottom